How to Make a Gnome for Valentine’s Day

 You can leave the hearts off of your gnome if you want to display it on a shelf year around.
 These little guys are very versatile.
-Let’s get into it!
+Let’s learn how to make a gnome!

 Small piece of fleece